Iamsbharti/my-twitter/README.md

 - A tweet can be bookmarked
 - User gets real time notification when someone send a direct message.
 - Password can be reset by getting a 6 digit code on the email
+- Can see the hashtags in the Explore section

 ### Additional Features